waterlinked/waterlinked.github.io/docs/dvl/faq.md

 ---

-## 7. The DVL loses connection.
-Why?
+## 7. Why does the DVL lose connection?

+If you notice periodic data dropouts or lost connections, there are a few common causes to consider:

+1. **Insufficient Power**

+    If the DVL is not receiving enough power, you may see periodic dropouts.

-If you notice periodic data dropouts or lost connections (e.g., when testing in a small bucket), the most common culprit is insufficient power.
-Try using a power supply with higher voltage/current (e.g., 18V at up to 2A, or 24V at up to 1.5A).
+    - Try using a power supply with higher voltage/current (for instance, 18V at up to 2A or 24V at up to 1.5A).

+2. **Poor Physical Connection**

-It can also be due to a poor physical connection.
-If the DVL was previously functioning correctly but suddenly loses connection, please check the cable, connectors, and any terminations on the ROV or topside computer.
+    - If the DVL was previously functioning but suddenly loses connection, inspect cables, connectors, and any terminations on the ROV or topside computer.

+3. **Thermal Shutdown**

+    - To protect the DVL from damage due to overheating, it may shut down automatically.
+This will result in a lost connection until it cools and restarts.

 ---